2026 Serbian parliamentary election

-Parliamentary elections will be held in Serbia by 31 December 2027 to elect members of the National Assembly.
+Early parliamentary elections will be held in Serbia on 25 October 2026 to elect members of the National Assembly.
+Originally scheduled to be held by December 2027, Aleksandar Vučić, the president of Serbia, called the elections earlier in September 2026.

 The Serbian Progressive Party (SNS) came to power in 2012 after forming a government with Socialist Party of Serbia (SPS).
 In the 2023 parliamentary election, SNS regained its parliamentary majority.
-Due to allegations of electoral fraud, protests were held after the election, with its organisers calling for the annulment of the results.
-In the aftermath of the Office for Democratic Institutions and Human Rights report on the elections, the National Assembly formed a working body on improving election conditions.
-Miloš Vučević also became the prime minister of Serbia in May 2024.
-In the aftermath of the Novi Sad railway station canopy collapse in November 2024, two government ministers resigned and mass student-led anti-corruption protests began, while in January 2025, Vučević announced his resignation from office.
+Protests were briefly organised after the elections due to alleged electoral fraud.
+Miloš Vučević became the prime minister of Serbia in May 2024.
+In the aftermath of the Novi Sad railway station canopy collapse in November 2024, the student-led anti-corruption protests began, while in January 2025, Vučević announced his resignation from office.
 He was succeeded by Đuro Macut in April.
+In 2026, changes to several election laws were adopted by the National Assembly.

+SNS nominated Vučić as candidate for Prime Minister and head of the United Serbia electoral list prior to the elections.
+The students have announced their participation in the elections as the Student List, having been endorsed by some parliamentary and extra-parliamentary political parties.
+Ilija Srdanović is their ballot holder.